 Clinical Trial Results Presented at ASCO Annual Meeting

-New results from a clinical trial presented by Dr. Lee at the 2024 annual meeting of the American Society of Clinical Oncology show that many HPV-positive head and neck patients receiving lower doses of radiation can avoid surgery.
+Results from a phase 2 clinical trial presented by Dr. Lee at the 2024 annual meeting of the American Society of Clinical Oncology show that many patients with HPV-positive throat cancer receiving lower doses of radiation can avoid surgery.

-The phase 2 clinical trial involved 150 people with HPV-positive head and neck cancer.
+The trial involved 150 people with HPV-positive throat cancer.
 By using a specialized imaging technique, researchers could determine which patients would respond well to the reduced treatment without needing surgery first.

-• The lower radiation dose controlled the cancers effectively.
-The overall survival at a median of 2 years was 100% for all patients who received the lower dose.
+- The lower radiation dose controlled the HPV positive throat cancers effectively, with the overall survival rate at a median of 2 years being 100% for all patients who received the lower dose.

 “We are challenging the traditional dogma of using a one-size-fits-all approach to treat cancer and changing it to a more personalized treatment,” Dr. Lee says.
 “This latest advance takes it even further, allowing most patients to avoid the risks that come with surgery — like bleeding, infection, and longer hospitalization.”